-A numerical value that is placed into the Capability attribute.
+A numerical value that is placed into the Capability attribute representing a bit in the bit-string of the Requested-Info attribute.

-17. Acknowledgments
+12. Acknowledgments

 The authors would like to thank the following people for their help with a previous version of this draft and for their input: